jthDEV/p4jth/README.md

 Python learning stuff

 ## meteor project
 takes a geopos (longitude and latitude) as input to identify the 10 closest recorded meteor landings based on Nasa meteor recordings.
-Will return the result as JSON
+Will return the result as JSON.

 to start:
 ```